-The country of Ireland maybe small compared to other countries, but the island is known to be filled with stories that will charm you with magic and myth.
+The country of Ireland maybe small compared to other countries, but it is filled with stories that will charm you with magic and myth.
 The Irish landscape is beautiful and when you travel through the terrain you will feel like you have been walking through a movie set.

 Cliffs of Moher